shytuleva24/1001-songs-frontend/README.md

 # 🎵 ["1000 and 1 song"]([https://example.com](https://1000and1songs.com/))

-This is a unique web resource that aims to inform and provide access to the national heritage sites of Ukraine for educational, cognitive and reference purposes.
+This is a unique web resource that aims to inform and provide access to the national heritage sites of Ukraine for educational, cognitive, and reference purposes.

 This project combines a variety of skills and technologies, including:
 - Caching to optimize page loading speed.